cysouw/diathesis/text/c10_participle.md

 The *kommen+Partizip* construction is typically attested with intransitive verbs of movement like *hüpfen*.
 However, there are also examples of movement verbs with additional accusative [@next a] or dative [@next b] arguments.
 These possibilities need more in-depth investigation.

 ::: ex
-- Er kommt den Berg herabgelaufen
+- Er kommt den Berg herabgelaufen.
-- Er kam mir nachgelaufen
+- Er kam mir nachgelaufen.
 :::

 A widely-discussed special variant is the construction with participles with a preverb *an-* [see @eisenberg2006: 266; @rothstein2007a: 162; @felfe2012: 194, 241].
 Many of these *an-* verbs are only possible in this construction, i.e. they do not occur in finite clauses [@rothstein2007a: 162].
 Besides with movement verbs, like *reiten* 'to ride on horsback' [@next a], the *an-* construction also occurs with sound production verbs, like *keuchen* 'to pant' [@next b].
 These two possibilities are related to the manner-of-movement construction, see [@sec:prepositions-manner-of-movement], and the manner-of-speaking construction, see [@sec:case-accusative-addition].